 As a side note, it’s been noted to have fantastic health benefits, like lower cholesterol, improving heart health, and even helping breastfeeding mothers prevent clogged ducts.

-If time isn’t of the essence then why not get creative and make your own?
-Here are two great homemade recipes that will help you tweak according to your preferences.
+If time isn’t of the essence, why not get creative and make your own?
+Here are 2 great homemade recipes that will help you tweak according to your preferences.

-It stands to reason that the closest match to store bought dijon is homemade.
-As Dijon is quite a unique condiment you might think that this is difficult to do, but that’s not really the case.
+It stands to reason that the closest match to store-bought is a homemade Dijon mustard recipe.
+As Dijon is quite a unique condiment, you might think that this is not easy to do, but that’s not the case.
 Who knows, maybe you’ll end up preferring this over the off-the-shelf variety.

 To make your own, you’ll need a few simple ingredients:

-- 1 cup water, or more as needed
+- 1 cup of water, or more as needed

 - 1 yellow onion, chopped

-The recipe requires combining the white wine, white wine vinegar, garlic and water in a saucepan, and letting it simmer for 10-15 minutes.
+The recipe requires combining the white wine, white wine vinegar, garlic, and water in a saucepan and letting it simmer for 10 to 15 minutes.
 You then allow it to cool to room temperature before straining it into a bowl.

-You then stir in the dry mustard, mustard seeds, salt and garlic powder into the strained liquid, before covering and letting it thicken for 1-2 days.
+Stir in the dry mustard, mustard seeds, salt, and garlic powder into the strained liquid before covering and letting it thicken for 1 to 2 days.

-You then puree the mix until it reaches your desired consistency.
+Puree the mixture until it reaches your desired consistency.
 You do this with an immersion blender.

-After this, you transfer the mix to a saucepan and add a little more water and bring it to a simmer.
-Combine while simmering for about 10 minutes.
+After this, you transfer the mix to a saucepan, add a little more water, and bring it to a simmer.
+Combine while simmering for 10 minutes.

-You then pack the mustard into your choice of jars, allowing about ½ inch room at the top.
-Aim to remove any extra air bubbles from the inside of the jars, using a spoon or knife.
-Apply the tops of the jars and leave in the refrigerator for about one week.
+Pack the mustard into your choice of jars, allowing a half-inch room at the top.
+Aim to remove any extra air bubbles from the inside of the jars using a spoon or knife.
+Apply the tops of the jars and leave them in the refrigerator for 1 week.
 This will let all the flavors blend.

 If you’d like to make your own solution, then this quick recipe should help you out.

-The turmeric will give it a strong yellow color, while its chili content will provide spice, and the minced garlic will round off the flavor.
+The turmeric will give it a strong yellow color, while its chili content will provide spice, and the roasted garlic purée will round off the flavor.

-Simply add the ingredients in equal parts, and grind and mix well.
-It will be much more paste-like in appearance than it will be a sauce, but will recreate the flavor well.
+Add the ingredients in equal parts, and combine.
+It will be more like a paste than a sauce, but the flavor will be recreated nicely.